softloud/retention/README.md

 It has functions for simulating builds, users, and activity data, each of which is customisable to control scale of data output.

+The core of the data is simulating a decrease in activity according to the number of days a player has been active.
+So, on day 0, there is a 100% chance of activity, but on day 1, only a 30% chance of activity, after day 30, a very small chance of activity.
+This mimics how player retention data is usually shaped.

+This is done by creating a probability function dependent on days from start of activity, and sampling from a binomial distribution.
+See `get_activity_probability`and `get_activity` for more details.

 ## Inspiration

 The inspiration for these data is Unity Analytics game events.
 In order